EthanArmbrust/new-prime-seed-generator/README.md

 #Change Log

 Version 1.0
-Initial Release of new version.
+Initial release of new version.
 Switched over from using Claris's Randomizer logs to doing randomizing "in-house"
 Created Linux version